javierhf/technical-write-me/docs/articles/single-responsibility-principle-tw/index.md

 ## Single-Responsibility Principle (SRP) for Documentation Projects

-**It seems simple but applying the SRP to documentation projects*requires a little change** in the product team's mindset:
+**It seems simple but applying the SRP to documentation projects requires a little change** in the product team's mindset:

-* Now they will provide the information.
+* Now they will provide the information
 * The technical writes will create the content

 ### Key Concepts